 In fact, marriage licenses records, including marriage certificates, are a matter included in public records.

 Marriage licenses often include some sensitive information such as address and birth date, but many other public records also contain that information.

 Often, a courthouse will record the name of the individual that requested any public records.
-Marriage license information, however, can also be obtained from fee based services that will perform a public records search.
+Marriage license information, however, can also be obtained from fee-based services that will perform a public records search.

-However, individuals must have basic knowledge such as the location of the court house that granted the marriage license and the location in which the marriage certificate was likely filed.
+However, individuals must have basic knowledge such as the location of the courthouse that granted the marriage license and the location in which the marriage certificate was likely filed.
 Many couples marry in a location that is different from the town or city that granted their license.

 Public records are utilized for many purposes.
-For example, couples that have been involved in a previous marriage, may have to obtain public records such as divorce decree in order to prove that they are eligible to remarry.
+For example, couples that have been involved in a previous marriage may have to obtain public records such as divorce decree in order to prove that they are eligible to remarry.

 In fact, information from all of those documents will be made available as part of the couple’s marriage license record.
 Couples are very likely to utilize their marriage license record as proof of eligibility to the rights and benefits conferred only upon the unique relationship of marriage.

 In concurrence with that document, couples may need to provide other documentation, such as a prenuptial agreement if they face property disputes during a divorce.

-Marriage licenses, birth certificates, divorce settlement agreements, bankruptcies and some adoptions are just a few of the documents available from the office of vital statistics which usually handles such documents.
+Marriage licenses, birth certificates, divorce settlement agreements, bankruptcies, and some adoptions are just a few of the documents available from the office of vital statistics that usually handle such documents.